Review: Cathay Pacific first class lounge, London Heathrow

 Those over-sized windows are also good for a sticky-beak across the airfield.

-In the evening, an assortment of lamps give the lounge a warm ambience which once again echoes the look of a highly-styled apartment or the club lounge of a luxury boutique hotel.
+In the evening, an assortment of lamps give the lounge a warm ambience which once again echoes the look of a highly-styled apartment or the club lounge of a boutique hotel.

-And as with other Cathay Pacific lounges shaped by Ilse Crawford, there's an abundance of seating (without cluttering up the space) in a number of different styles, making it easy to find your own 'place'.
+And as with other Cathay Pacific lounges shaped by Ilse Crawford, there’s an abundance of seating (without cluttering up the space) in a number of different styles, making it easy to find your own place.

 Access